 STANDARD 100 by OEKO-TEX is a testing and certification system run by the International OEKO-TEX Association, a group of independent textile-research institutes in Europe and Japan.
 A manufacturer submits the textile — and critically, every component of it — to an authorized member institute, which tests the material against the program's catalogue of limit values.
 If everything passes, the article can carry the label, with a certificate number that can be verified in OEKO-TEX's public database.
 Regulatory

-Two structural facts are worth holding onto.
-First, the certification is component-level and comprehensive within the textile: the thread, the print, the coating, the trims, and any finish all have to comply, not just the main fabric.
+Two structural facts to hold onto.
+First, the certification is component-level and complete within the textile: the thread, the print, the coating, the trims, and any finish all have to comply, not just the main fabric.
 Second, it is time-bound — certificates are valid for a defined period and the product must be re-tested to keep the label, and the limit-value catalogue itself is updated annually as the science and regulation move.
 That annual revision is part of why the standard stays meaningful.
 Regulatory

 What it tests for